brianhouse/sound_art/lectures/05_arranging.md

 ### More

 By now you have noticed that there are other effects that we haven't talked about.
 Audacity provides many built-in possibilities, though its options tend to be fairly utilitarian in nature.
 Commercial "Digital Audio Workstations", or DAWs, like Logic and Protools, will be loaded with advanced effects of all kinds.
 These are all great, and feel free to explore.
-Remember, however, the that the techniques we've looked at here (mic placement, splicing, normalization, eq/filter, sequencing, envelopes, spatialization, and reverb) are the foundation, and work with these first to craft your audio intentionally without relying on layers of processing as a crutch.
+Remember, however, the that the techniques we've looked at here (mic placement, splicing, normalization, eq/filter, arranging, envelopes, spatialization, and reverb) are the foundation, and work with these first to craft your audio intentionally without relying on layers of processing as a crutch.